declmal/mrt-ui/README.md

 ## Web Server Configuration

+### Launch web server

 MRT-UI has provided a web-browser based user-interface for quick test and visualization of model quantization.
+Since the web server has module that relies on grpc api, the protocol code must be generated beforehand, the process of which is elaborated in [Protocol Generation](#Protocol Generation).

-The web server can be launched by:
+Then, the web service can be launched by:

 ```bash
 make web-server
 ```

+*Note*: If you launch the web browser locally and want to make use of the services on a remote machine, you need lauch the rpc server on that remote machine, see [Launch RPC server on your remote host](#Launch RPC server on your remote host) for reference.

+### Client side in web browser

 Afterwards, we can enter [http://127.0.0.1:8000/test](http://127.0.0.1:8000/test) into a web browser and start using the web interface for supported services.